-Many customers have adopted Office 365 with the intent to enter a new world of collaboration.
+Many customers have adopted Microsoft 365 / Office 365 with the intent to enter a new world of collaboration.

-Online collaboration based on the powerful features of Office 365 (like like real-time co-edition of Word, PowerPoint and Excel documents, advanced file sharing, automatic versioning and selective synchronization) would lead to new and innovative ways of working together and increased user productivity.
+Online collaboration based on the powerful features of MS 365 and the Cloud (like real-time co-edition of Word, PowerPoint and Excel documents, advanced file sharing, automatic versioning and selective synchronization) would lead to new and innovative ways of working together and increased user productivity and happiness.

-Unfortunately, at many Office 365 customers, the way people work together has not changed much.
+Unfortunately, at many MS 365 customers, the way people work together has not changed much.

 Users continue to work with Office 365 as they did with previous on-premise versions of Office.

-The adoption rate of the real value-add Office 365 features is very low.
+The adoption rate of the Microsoft 365 / Office 365 real value-add features is very low.

-Factors preventing the adoption of Office 365 advanced features
+Factors preventing the adoption of Microsoft 365 / Office 365 advanced features

-The low adoption rate of Office 365 most advanced online collaboration features can be explained by the following factors:
+The low adoption rate of MS 365 most advanced cloud-based collaboration features can be explained by the following factors:

 - Training costs too high.

-- Too much new stuff in Office 365.
+- Too much new stuff in MS 365.
 Where to start?

 - Changing user habits is not easy.

-The above factors, identified as the causes of the advanced Office 365 collaboration features low adoption rate, are facts that are very difficult to overcome.
+The above factors, identified as the causes of the advanced cloud-based O365 collaboration features low adoption rate, are facts that are very difficult to overcome.

 You have to think out of the box.

-The problem can be summarized in 2 points
+What if the problem could be summarized in 2 points?

 Let’s forget about all the negative factors mentioned above.